Prosper Narteh Ogum

-Prosper Narteh Ogum (born 5 November 1977) is a Ghanaian football manager who currently serves as head coach of Ghana Premier League side Asante Kotoko and assistant coach of Ghana A' national football team.
-He previously coached Ghanaian team Ebusua Dwarfs.
-He is a Sports Psychologist and Educationist.
+Prosper Narteh Ogum (born 5 November 1977) is a Ghanaian football manager who currently serves as head coach of Ghana national under-17 football team.
+He previously coached Ghanaian team Asante Kotoko and Ebusua Dwarfs.
+He is a Sports Psychologist and an Educationist.

 Education

 Ogum is a trained teacher.
 He is a lecturer at the University of Cape Coast Department of Health, Physical Education & Recreation (HPER).
 Ogum holds a CAF License A badge.

 Coaching career

 In 2013, Ogum masterminded the qualification of Elmina Sharks to the Ghana Division One League.
 He also worked with Ebusua Dwarfs in the Premier League during a short stint in 2016, he later resigned to pursue his Doctor of Philosophy programme (Ph.D).
 In October 2019, he was appointed as head coach of Karela United, the deal however terminated after disagreements with the management board.
 In 2025, Ogum was appointed the head coach of the Ghana U17 national team, also known as the Black Starlets.
 He was also appointed as Ghana Football Association's Head of Coach Education.